 Before beginning to understand the cost of living, we must know the minimum wage for each country.

 Brazil.
 The Brazilian minimum wage is in the range of 800 real.
-Fortunately, many tend to earn more than a thousand, just as many cannot even get a minimum wage.
+Fortunately many tend to earn more than a thousand, just as many don't even get a minimum wage.
 So during this article we are going to take an average income of 1,000 reais to study the cost of living.

 Rent in Japan x Rent in Brazil

 Brazil.
-More than 30 million Brazilians live on rent, another large part of them spend their entire lives spending their wages paying the installment of their own home.
-Unfortunately rent in Brazil is absurd, it is easy to find thousands of houses to rent at prices higher than the minimum wage.
+More than 30 million Brazilians live on rent, another large part spend their whole lives spending their salary paying the mortgage payment.
+Unfortunately, rent in Brazil is absurd, it's easy to find thousands of houses for rent at prices higher than the minimum wage.

-The cheapest rent usually consumes 30% of the salary, and the conditions of cheap houses are bad, small and even without security.
-Living in apartments is something for the wealthy, only the condo can be more expensive than renting cheap houses.
+The cheapest rent usually consumes 30% of the salary, and the conditions of cheap houses are bad, small and even unsafe.
+Living in apartments is something for the rich, condominiums alone can be more expensive than renting cheap houses.

 Japan.
-The majority of the Japanese population lives on rent.
+Most of the Japanese population lives on rent.
 Depending on the location, you can find wonderful houses or apartments for 50,000 yen (1500 reais).
-The advantages of apartments and houses in Japan are great, most have a hot tub (bathtub), air conditioning, hi-tech bathroom, security, heated water and much more.
+The advantages of apartments and houses in Japan are great, most have ofuro (bathtub), air conditioning, hi-tech bathroom, security, heated water and much more.
 All of this can consume less than 20% of salary.

 Food in Japan x Brazil

 Brazil.
-With the economic crisis, the consumption of meats, industrialized products and even the rich production of food in Brazil, is as expensive as that of Japan.
-In reality, even before the crisis, it was never cheap to buy industrialized or branded products.
+With the economic crisis, the consumption of meats, industrialized products and even the rich production of food in Brazil is as expensive as that of Japan.
+In fact, even before the crisis, it was never cheap to buy industrialized or branded products.

-Buying boxes of chocolate, sodas, visiting restaurants and snacks can be quite costly.
-Many families cannot visit these places because of the high price, and live on the cheapest.
+Buying boxes of chocolates, soft drinks, visiting restaurants and snacks can consume a lot of salary.
+Many families cannot visit these places because of the high price, and live eating the cheapest.
 This is because the country has one of the highest tax burdens, the products are expensive and of low quality.

 Japan.
-Although most natural foods such as meats, vegetables, fruits are imported into Japan, it has great production and is very affordable.
-If a person thinks that meat, vegetables and fruit in Japan is expensive, he must remember that their salary can reach up to 10 times higher than ours.
+Although most natural foods such as meat, vegetables, fruits are imported into Japan, it has a large production and a very affordable price.
+If a person thinks that meat, vegetables and fruit in Japan are expensive, he must remember that their salary can be up to 10 times higher than ours.

-In addition, industrialized and branded things like chocolates, beverages and sweets can be cheaper than in Brazil, without taking the high salary that the Japanese earn.
-Visiting restaurants and snack bars like McDonald's is much more affordable for a Japanese than for a Brazilian.
-That is, the Japanese eat better and spend less despite the high cost of the products.
+In addition, industrialized things and brands such as chocolates, drinks and sweets can be cheaper than in Brazil, without taking the high salary that the Japanese earn.
+Visiting restaurants and snack bars like McDonald's is much more affordable for a Japanese person than for a Brazilian.
+In other words, the Japanese eat better and spend less despite the high cost of the products.

 Products and Leisure - Japan x Brazil

 Brazil.
-Everyone knows that the prices of technological products, TVs, cell phones, video games, games, etc. are absurd.
-It takes many months to work to buy the dear 42º TV or a PS4.
-Some work for years to travel to another country, so much so that most Brazilians think that traveling abroad is a rich thing.
-Not to mention that traveling within the country itself, people may have more expenses than traveling abroad.
-Many places of leisure are absurdly expensive, inaccessible to ordinary families.
-Even taking car trips is difficult with gas prices.
+Everyone knows that the prices of technological products, TVs, cell phones, video games, etc., are absurd.
+It takes many months to work to buy the dear 42nd TV or a PS4.
+Some work for years to travel to another country, so much so that most Brazilians think that traveling abroad is something for the rich.
+Not to mention that traveling within the country, people can have more expenses than traveling abroad.
+Many leisure places are absurdly expensive, inaccessible to ordinary families.
+Even taking car trips is difficult with the price of gasoline.

 Japan.
-With just one salary and a little effort you are able to buy all those electronic things that would take months or years in Brazil.
-Prices can be lower, and since the salary is much higher, all of this is affordable.
-With 1 month of salary sacrificed he is able to buy a plane ticket to another country.
+With just a salary and a little effort you are able to buy all those electronic things that would take you months or years in Brazil.
+Prices can be lower, and as the salary is much higher, this is all affordable.
+With 1 month of sacrificed salary, he is already able to buy a plane ticket to another country.

 Where is the cost of living better?

-Japan is not an economic wonder, nor does it have a low cost of living.
-Many people in Japan live on the edge of their salary, as do many in Brazil.
-When analyzing the economy of these 2 countries, it is very clear that none of the countries has a higher cost of living than the other, but what each country does turns the experience of life into something better.
+Japan is not an economic marvel, nor does it have a low cost of living.
+Many people in Japan live at the limit of their salary, as do many in Brazil.
+When analyzing the economy of these 2 countries, it is quite clear that neither country has a higher cost of living than the other, but what each country does transforms the life experience into something better.

-The life experience in Japan can be much superior for most people, just as a large number prefer the freedom that Brazil has.
+The experience of life in Japan can be far superior for most people, just as a large number prefer the freedom that Brazil has.
 So, the economy is not a key factor in choosing a particular country, but what suits you best.
 Family or security?
 Freedom or Comfort?
-Japan is well above Brazil economically, so the cost of living in Japan for the Japanese is actually lower than the cost of living in Brazil for Brazilians.
+Japan is well above Brazil economically, so the cost of living in Japan for Japanese people is actually lower than the cost of living in Brazil for Brazilians.

 But Brazil, a country that produces its own food, and has the capacity to be the greatest power in the world, why does it have a horrible economy and a high cost of living?
 A country where earning 260 reais is considered a middle class (said Dilma), cannot afford a decent economy.
 We are not going to enter into political debate, but all of this is the result not only of the government, but of the attitude and culture of the population.